Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -4.6 days of PIMCO Enhanced Short Maturity ETF is higher, thus better.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -4.6 days of PIMCO Enhanced Short Maturity ETF is larger, thus better.

 MaxDuration:

-• Looking at maximum days below previous high in of 380 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (354 days).
+• Looking at the maximum days below previous high of 380 days in the last 5 years of PIMCO Enhanced Short Maturity ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 AveDuration: